 Bit Field Name Reset R/W Description 7 CRC_OK 0 R The last CRC comparison matched.
 Cleared when entering/restarting RX mode.
-6:0 LQI_EST[6:0] 0000000 R The Link Quality Indicator estimates how easily a received signal can be demodulated.
+Only valid if PKTCTRL0.CC2400_EN=1.
+This bit will be 1 if CRC check is disabled (PKTCTRL0.CRC_EN=0) 6:0 LQI_EST[6:0] 0000000 R The Link Quality Indicator estimates how easily a received signal can be demodulated.
 Calculated over the 64 symbols following the sync word.